strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/wysiwyg.md

 !!!include(developer-docs/latest/update-migration-guides/migration-guides/v4/snippets/code-migration-intro.md)!!!

 ::: strapi v3/v4 comparison
-In Strapi v3, the WYSIWYG is customised by overriding the original component using the file extensions.
+In Strapi v3, the WYSIWYG is customised by overriding the original component using file replacement.

 In Strapi v4, file replacement is no longer supported.
-To customize the default WYSIWYG, the new Field API should be used with the [extensions system](/developer-docs/latest/development/admin-customization.md#extension).
+To customize the default WYSIWYG, the new `addFields()` method should be used with the [extensions system](/developer-docs/latest/development/admin-customization.md#extension).

 :::